FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: Introduction

 \IEEEPARstart{F}{ederated} Learning (FL) \cite{fedavg} has emerged as a promising paradigm for training machine learning models across decentralized edge devices, enabling privacy-preserving and efficient model updates without the need to centralize sensitive data.
 However, the effectiveness of FL is often challenged by various factors, including non-independent and identically distributed (non-IID) datasets, varying network conditions, and heterogeneous devices among clients.
 This yields biases in model training, leading to sub-optimal performance \cite{non_iid_exp_study, FedLC}.

-Since its inception, a significant research effort has been observed in the literature to address the above-mentioned challenges.
+Since its inception in 2017, a significant research effort has been observed in the literature to address the above-mentioned challenges.
 The authors in~\cite{Li2020On, yang2021achieving, TaoLin2020, fedavgM} attempted to improve the performance of FL models by regulating local epochs or server-side updates in presence of non-IID datasets.
-However, they experience a slow and sometime unstable convergence due to the diverse local objectives arising from heterogeneous data distributions, commonly known as client drift, as reported in~\cite{scaffold, FedLADA, CCVR}.
+However, they experience a slow and sometimes unstable convergence due to the diverse local objectives arising from heterogeneous data distributions, commonly known as client drift, as reported in~\cite{scaffold, FedLADA, CCVR}.
 Similarly, the regularization techniques adopted in~\cite{fedprox, fedDyn, fedNova, scaffold, DANE, fedDANE} often face difficulty due to the skewness in labels, features, and quantity of the data across various clients, leading to a slow and unstable convergence.
-In general, most of the existing approaches employed simple aggregation schemes~\cite{fedavg, scaffold, fedprox, fedDyn, FedLADA, FedLC}, which are unable to deal with extreme heterogeneous settings, where clients' models differ from each other significantly due to their local data.
+Furthermore, it is observed that most of the existing approaches employed simple aggregation schemes~\cite{fedavg, scaffold, fedprox, fedDyn, FedLADA, FedLC}, which are unable to deal with extreme heterogeneous settings where clients' models differ from each other significantly due to their local data.

 To showcase the impact of heterogeneous data settings in FL, the authors in~\cite{non_iid_exp_study} developed a benchmark with comprehensive non-IID configurations, including label skew, features skew, and quantity skew.
-The empirical study revealed that none of the existing state-of-the-art FL approaches consistently outperform each other under all different configurations.
+The empirical study revealed that none of the existing state-of-the-art FL approaches consistently outperform others under all different configurations.
 This finding inspires researchers to develop specialized algorithms tailored to specific non-IID configurations for further enhancing the performance of the global model.
 For instance, the authors in~\cite{FedLC} attempted to mitigate label skewness by utilizing logits calibration which handles missing classes during the local training.
 Similarly, \cite{FedBN} aimed at addressing the feature distribution skewness by utilizing batch normalization techniques.
 On the other hand, FedCorr~\cite {FedCorr} is introduced to address data heterogeneity concerning both local label quality and label skewness by computing a Gaussian Mixture Model (GMM) based on the cumulative Local Intrinsic Dimensionality (LID) scores from all clients.